MikronT/CursorMower/README.md

 *Render Batch Faster & Smarter*

-The C++ based tool that intends to provide fast and convenient command line interface building experience
+A C++ based tool that intends to provide fast and convenient command line interface building experience

-**Version:** Beta v4.2
+Version: **Beta v4.2**

 *Developed for Windows 10*
-*Not tested on other versions yet*
+*Not tested on any other versions yet*

 ---